-A study of the basic theory of the federal income tax law as it affects individuals and business.
+A study of the basic theory of the federal income tax law as it affects individuals and businesses.
 Among the topics examined are the computation of gross income, exclusions, capital gains, and losses, property transactions, and various business and personal deductions.
-Pre-requisite: ACC 120 or ACC 124
+Prerequisite: ACC 120 or ACC 124